 - Endoscopic Bariatric Surgery

 Gastric Sleeve a newer minimally invasive weight-loss surgery technique that reduces the size of the stomach capacity to approximately 3 ounces.
 It is a sophisticated version of sleeve gastrectomy.
 The sleeve is created by folding the liver rather than removing the stomach a part of it, so you will feel full sooner.
 It also a reversible process.
-There are numerous such endoscopic treatment for obese patients.
+There is numerous such endoscopic treatment for obese patients.
 Endoluminal bariatric surgery gives 40% reduction in excess weight loss and around 60 % resolution of comorbidities.
 This weight loss surgery is gaining popularity as well.
 Few of the available procedures include primary gastroplasty, intragastric balloon, and outlet reduction for failed pouch creation, gastric bypass and endo-barrier bypass sleeve.

 Aftercare for Bariatric Surgery